xoBlair/tic-tac-toe/README.md

 # tic-tac-toe

 Hello friend.
-This is an awesome Tic Tac Toe game, just for you!
+This is an Quick Tic Tac Toe game, created just for you!

-Find online at:
+Find it online at:

 Some features:

-	-tic tac toe game for two users to interact with a virtual pen & paper (game board)
+	-tic tac toe game for two users to interact with a virtual game board

-	-game prompts user to make a move when it’s their turn

-	-gathers and stores player one input (X)

-	-gathers and stores player two input (O)
+	-alternate between players

 	-only one move can be made per player, per turn

-	-once game reaches 3 in a row (row, column, or diagonal) screen displays “winner”
+	-once game reaches 3 in a row (row, column, or diagonal) screen displays a winner

-	-then, screen displays “loser” to the opposing player

-	-records number of times a player has won

-	-in the result of a cat (no winner), do not record game on scoreboard.
+	-in the result of a cat (no winner), screen displays alert message indicating it's a cat game

-	-in the case of a “cat,”  prompt players to try again

-	-when the “try again” button is pressed, restart game from beginning
+	-when the “restart game” button is pressed, restart game from beginning

-	Thanks to :
+	-cute pup picture for happiness

+Technologies used:

+	-Javascript
+	-Bootstrap
+	-jQuery
+	-Git and GitHub
+	-BitBaloon
+	-Pivotal Tracker for project management

-	A working game, built by you, hosted somewhere on the internet A link to your hosted working game in the URL section of your Github repo A git repository hosted on Github, with a link to your hosted game, and frequent commits dating back to the very beginning of the project
-A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
+A link to your hosted working game in the URL section of your Github repo A git repository hosted on Github, with a link to your hosted game A readme.md file with explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.